SystemsApproach/book/preface.rst

    Identity Management* and the role of *Blockchains*.
 -  Section 9.1 updated to include a description of *HTTP/2*, along with a discussion of *REST*, *gRPC*, and *Cloud Services*.
--  Section 9.3 expaned to include a description of modern *Network Management Systems* including the use of *OpenConfig* and *gNMI*.
+-  Section 9.3 expanded to include a description of modern *Network Management Systems* including the use of *OpenConfig* and *gNMI*.

 Organization